-It is probably best to offer an analogy to explain the concept behind the Databroker DAO model.
+It is probably best to use an analogy to explain the concept behind Databroker DAO.
 As we know, companies are required by law to periodically report on their revenues.
-These reports are published individually by each company, but entire industries – as testified to by the existence of the likes of Bloomberg, Thomson Reuters, FactSet and others – have emerged from simply aggregating these individual reports into large data hubs that service all kinds of other industries in turn: research houses at investment banks, quantitative traders at hedge funds, benchmark providers etc., all of whom require this aggregated company data to run their own businesses and consequently pay huge sums for it.
+These reports are published individually by each company, but entire industries – as testified to by the existence of the likes of Bloomberg, Thomson Reuters, FactSet and others – have emerged from simply aggregating these individual reports into large data hubs that service all kinds of other industries in turn: research houses at investment banks, quantitative traders at hedge funds, benchmark providers etc., all of whom require this aggregated company data to run their own businesses, and consequently pay huge sums for it.

 Here’s an example: today, car insurance companies issue policies to their customers whose pricing depends – in part – on forecast estimates of vehicle usage.
 The more you use your vehicle, the more your insurance policy will cost.
 And those estimates are generally based on one simple metric – the car’s mileage from the previous year.

 However, that metric is flawed because it assumes that two people who drive a car an equal distance over the course of the year have the same risk profile.
 But a more nuanced analysis would show that drivers who drive fifty thousand kilometres per year on the motorway are way less likely to be involved in an accident that those who drive fifty thousand kilometres per year in dense urban neighbourhoods.

 As cars become increasingly digitised, however, they will increasingly find themselves fitted with GPS-type devices that can provide this more nuanced picture of vehicle usage.
 Databroker DAO’s ambition, then, is to create an infrastructure that will allow car manufacturer’s to monetise this vehicle usage data by providing a set of tools which will allow others – such as insurance companies – to pay for access to the kind of data that will allow for more granular analysis of what an insurance policy should cost.